ALL ABOUT AMERICA AND AMERICANS

 So all Americans alive today have descended from Mr Accident, his wife Ann, Chuck H Junior and the other one.

-The national dish of America is Halibut Nogg, a fish custard eaten by all inhabitants before breakfast.
-Other popular foods are squid, artificial rhubarb, parsley and meat.
+The national dish is Halibut Nogg, a fish custard eaten by all Americans before breakfast.
+Other popular foods are green squid, green octopus and meat.
 There are no drinks.

 The fastest squirrel was Bissy, who ran 100 metres in 8.2 seconds in Ohio in 1961.
 The slowest squirrel was Sir John Gendelton, who ran one metre in one hour in Ohio in 1962.
 Squirrel racing has since been banned in all states, except Ohio.

 The American alphabet has just 24 letters.
-They don't use F or G, so have to revert to the English alphabet when pronouncing words like giraffe or goffee.
+For some reason they don't use F or G, so have to revert to the European alphabet when pronouncing words like giraffe or goffee.
 In case you don't know, goffee is a coffee-flavoured toffee that's been popular in Texas since the nationwide ban on liquid drinks.

 American shops are open seven days a week, except Sundays.
-They sell clothing, kitchen equipment, garden swing chairs, guitar bags, guitar strings, guitar accessories, Halibut Nogg and guitars.
-They don't sell orange-coloured or orange-flavoured products, or any item that can be broken by an angry child.
+They sell everything you need, except orange-coloured products, orange-flavoured products and any item that can be broken by an angry child.

-According to the Guinness Book of Records, the youngest person in America is Dwightsy Benk, a zero-year old baby from Detroit, but this record was broken soon after printing.
-The smallest person in America has not yet been found, but scientists predict it will also be a young baby.
+According to the Guinness Book of Records, the youngest person in America is Dwightsy Benk, a zero-year old baby from Detroit, but this record was broken soon after going to print.
+The smallest person in America has not yet been found, but scientists predict that it will also be a young baby.

 Most American schools were built without any doors, but this practical joke backfired when they realised that new children couldn't get in and old children couldn't get out.

-Many Americans pretend to forget their own birthdays, in order to get a nice surprise when they wake up one morning and receive lots of unexpected presents.
+Many Americans deliberately forget their own birthdays, in order to get a nice surprise when they wake up one morning and receive lots of unexpected presents.

 There are thought to be at least 25 states in America, with some estimates putting the figure as high as 40.
-Albert Einstein calculated that there were exactly 246, but this has since been disproved, along with his famous theory that blue squirrels are invisible because they run faster than the speed of light.
+Albert Einstein calculated that there were exactly 246, but this has since been disproved, along with his famous theory that blue squirrels are invisible because they run faster than blue light.

 Cars drive on the right side of the road, while buses and trucks drive on the left.
 They switch over on weekends, national holidays and after 4pm on cold days in April and foggy days in October.
 This simple system ensures that everybody gets a fair chance to drive on both sides.

 Everybody has two friends, a good friend and a bad friend, making four friends altogether, or five if you include yourself.
-The bad friend is useful when you need someone to criticise or insult you.
-The good friend will always say you are brilliant, even when you can't find your left ear.
+The bad friend is useful for criticism and insults, while the good friend will support you even during your evil moods.

 The most powerful man in America is actually a woman.
-Her name is Betty and she controls what people think by sending out telepathic signals through internet wi-fi networks.
+Her name is Betty, and she uses internet wi-fi signals to control people's thoughts.
 The only way to resist is to take a fatal dose of warm avocado thrice daily.

 There are three types of music in America: rock music, classical music and tuffington, which is a military rap performed by marching ballerinas.
 In March and April all three musics are combined to create the Easter Cacophony.